open to 10, 11, 12

 4. Expectations for Students

-Final: Students will be expected to provide a final assessment which my take the form of a portfolio or project.
+- Final: Students will be expected to provide a summative assessment which usually takes the form of a portfolio or project.

 5. Reading List and Other Materials